Total, BP say feel no M&A pressures after Shell deal

-PARIS/LONDON French oil major Total (TOTF.PA) and British rival BP (BP.L) are under no pressure to make acquisitions after the recent takeover of BG Group by Anglo-Dutch rival Shell (RDSa.L), they said on Thursday.
+PARIS/LONDON French oil major Total and British rival BP are under no pressure to make acquisitions after the recent takeover of BG Group by Anglo-Dutch rival Shell, they said on Thursday.

-Royal Dutch Shell (RDSa.L) unveiled plans last week to buy BG Group BG.L in the first oil super-merger in more than a decade, seeking to extend its lead in gas production and close the gap with the world's biggest oil major, U.S. ExxonMobil (XOM.N).
+Royal Dutch Shell unveiled plans last week to buy BG Group in the first oil super-merger in more than a decade, seeking to extend its lead in gas production and close the gap with the world's biggest oil major, U.S. ExxonMobil.

 Speaking at a conference in Paris, Total's chief executive said Shell's acquisition "made sense" but that there were other ways to grow in a falling oil price environment.

-"I don't think Total is under pressure, we have a large investment programme and organic growth to implement," Patrick Pouyanne said.
+"I don't think Total is under pressure, we have a large investment program and organic growth to implement," Patrick Pouyanne said.

 "Total can do anything.
 It could do nothing, because we don't need it ...
 We have very strong organic growth and many start-ups to come, but if an opportunity arises, Total can act."